- City Council

 - There shall be no comment during Communications from Visitors on a matter for which a public hearing is scheduled during the same meeting.

-- Any issue raised by the public which the Council wishes to consider may be put on the agenda for a future Council meeting or work session by a majority consensus of the Council.
+- Any issue raised by the public which the Council wishes to consider may be put on the agenda for a future Council meeting or work session by a majority vote.

-- The above rules notwithstanding, members of the public may present written comments to the Council at any meeting.
+- The above rules notwithstanding, members of the public may present written comments to the Council or to individual Council members at any time during the meeting.
 Such written comments shall be submitted through the Clerk of Council.

 If you have a written statement or a petition, please file it with the Clerk of the Council.
 If supportive material is to be distributed among Council Members and staff, please provide fourteen (14) copies.